mileshampson/mirror-test/README.md

 Demonstrates that commits to a gitlab repository can be mirrored to github.
 <p>
-The gitlab public key should be temporarily added to github authorized users, github added as a remote, and a gitlab pre-receive hook that checks all revisions for a branch merge and pushes back to a github remote should be added.
+The gitlab public key should be temporarily added to github authorized users, github added as a remote, and a gitlab post-receive hook that checks all revisions for a branch merge and pushes to a github remote should be added.
 </p>
 <p>
 If you are seeing this text in github, this does indeed work!